pr4bh4sh/Playwright-BDD-Bridge/README.md

 When you open a TypeScript test file, you'll see a preview button (📄🔍) in the editor title bar.
 Click this button to instantly open the BDD preview for the current file.
 This provides quick visual access to convert your Playwright tests to Gherkin syntax.

-### Custom Editor Preview

-For `.spec.ts` and `.test.ts` files, the extension provides a custom editor with a dedicated preview icon in the editor tab.
-This gives you a native VS Code experience similar to Markdown preview, allowing you to open your Playwright tests directly in BDD preview mode.

 ### Example Conversion